ernestello/contextcontrol/README.md

 ## Why ContextControl

 If you have worked on a codebase larger than a few thousand lines through a chat LLM, you know the pattern: the assistant burns half its tokens re-exploring the repo, asking for the same files over and over, and dumping rule preambles instead of solving your actual problem.

+Moreover, it became an extreme pain due to recent price increases and rate-limits.

 ContextControl flips that.
 You ship the assistant exactly what it needs: first a filtered project tree, then specific files or functions.
 The assistant ships back a `patch.txt` of mechanical edits.
 No browsing your disk.
 No guessing.
 No full-agent drift.